kthong3/phase-0-tracks/version-control/git-definitions.md

 * What is a merge conflict?
 A merge conflict is when two branches both modify the same parts of a file so when they are merged, git does not know which of the changes to keep.

+Adding a change to my feature branch, yay!